Communities

 @Olin Lathrop, many thanks for your advice.
 (1) About this TLDR question - I agree that my question is too long.
 One way to shorten it is to summarize all the long paragraphs into a 2,000 words article, with perhaps 10 pictures and move it from Q&A section to the post/paper section, IF I finally arrive at something useful, either success or failure.
 Or I can move everything to a GitHub site and write up a summary here. / to continue, ...

-tlfong01‭ wrote almost 4 years ago · edited almost 4 years ago
+tlfong01‭ wrote about 4 years ago · edited about 4 years ago

 (2) About using Op Amp for stability and low internal source, resolution, current limiting, etc - I am glad to let you know that I agree with everything you said.
 This test setup design is a long story, so let me give more details in the next comments. / to continue, ...